minhyekimlee/Interpretable-Machine-Learning/README.md

 ## Quantitative Analysis
 * Unitary results:
-  * Our best remediated EBM model produced an AUC of **0.7804** after employing sevral post-processing techniques such as removing outliers and sensitivity analysis to economic recession conditions.
+  * Our best remediated EBM model produced an AUC of **0.7792** after employing sevral post-processing techniques such as removing outliers and sensitivity analysis to economic recession conditions.
 This AUC was also achieved when ensuring a minimum Adverse Impact Ratio (AIR) of 0.8.
   * Best training/validation AUC (pre-remediation): **0.8247**
-* AUC (pre-remediation) of the Alternative Models
-  * Monotonic Gradient Boosting Machine (MGBM):
-  * Ensemble: **0.8193**
-  * Penalized Generalized Linear Model (GLM): **0.7628**
 * Intersectional results:
-  * Among the models explored (EBM, MGBM, Ensemble, and GLM) we found that the EBM model produced the greatest fidelity to the true outcomes, while maintaining the highest standards of fairness.
+  * Among the models explored (EBM, Ensemble, GBM, MGBM, and GLM) we found that the EBM model produced the greatest fidelity to the true outcomes, while maintaining the highest standards of fairness.
 We compared AUC results to evaluate the  models independently, and once we determined the superiority of the EBM class model, we continued on to remediation techniques.
+* AUC (pre-remediation) of other alternative models
+  * Ensemble: **0.8195**
+  * Gradient Boosting Machine (GBM): **0.8183**
+  * Monotonic Gradient Boosting Machine (MGBM): **0.8021**
+  * Penalized Generalized Linear Model (GLM): **0.7628**

 ### Visualizations